-Lazanda Nasal Spray is available only under a special program called Lazanda REMS.
-You must be registered in the program and sign documents stating that you understand the risks and benefits of using this medication.
+Unless given in a hospital, Lazanda is available use only under a special program.
+You must be registered in the program and understand the risks and benefits of using this medication.

-There are many other drugs that can interact with fentanyl.
+Many other drugs can interact with fentanyl.
 Tell your doctor about all your medications and any you start or stop using during treatment with Lazanda.

-To make sure you can safely use Lazanda, tell your doctor if you have any of these other conditions:
+To make sure Lazanda is safe for you, tell your doctor if you have ever had:

 liver or kidney disease;